Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 Neon tetras

 The fishes you should avoid keeping with Celestial Pearl Danios include Cichlids, Jack Dempsey, Oscars, etc. These fishes are quite aggressive, big, and faster than them.
-It won’t take much time for them to turn your Celestial Pearl Danio into their dinner.
+It won’t take long for them to turn your Celestial Pearl Danio into their dinner.

-The Celestial Pearl Danio will feed on anything smaller than them and will become a meal to anything bigger than them.
-So, keep in mind the size of any creature you are planning to put in your community tank.
+The Celestial Pearl Danio will feed on anything smaller than them and become a meal to anything bigger.
+So, remember the size of any creature you plan to put in your community tank.

 Keeping Celestial Pearl Danios Together

 These small fishes with vibrant coloration are habitual to live in a group of 5 or 6 members.
-But make sure the females are more than males.
-It will lessen the competition and the males won’t fight during the mating season.
+But make sure there are more females than males.
+It will lessen the competition, and the males won’t fight during the mating season.

-Before setting up your community tank, make sure it has plenty of room and suitable water conditions for each one.
-The small tank with less space also triggers aggression in the fishes.
+Before setting up your community tank, make sure it has plenty of room and suitable water conditions for each fish.
+A small tank with less space also triggers aggression in the fish.

 Galaxy Rasbora Diet and Feeding

 Celestial Pearl Danios are opportunistic feeders.
-They have a varied diet which includes plants, small invertebrates, and worms.
-Algae, zooplankton, and plants are their diet in the natural habitat.
+Their varied diet includes plants, small invertebrates, and worms.
+In their natural habitat, they eat algae, zooplankton, and plants.

-In the tank, you can feed them with a variety of food as long as their size is small enough to fit in their smallmouth.
-You can feed them high-quality pellets or flakes as their base diet.
-But supplement with other food like Daphnia, Moina, Grindal Worms, white worms, etc. or frozen food like krill or brine shrimp.
-The variety of food will help in the growth and help in maintaining brightness.
+In the tank, you can feed them a variety of food as long as their size is small enough to fit in their tiny mouth.
+You can feed them high-quality pellets or flakes as their base diet, but supplement with other food like Daphnia, Moina, Grindal Worms, white worms, etc., or frozen food like krill or brine shrimp.
+The variety of food will help in the growth and maintenance of brightness.

 Also, make sure to use sinking food as they spend most of their time at the bottom or middle part of the tank.